• Default font size

 A:

-Account holders should advise the reporting financial institutions of any change in circumstances which affects their tax residency status or causes the information contained in a self-certification to become incorrect.
-Generally, account holders should provide financial institutions with a suitably updated self-certification form within 30 days of such change in circumstances.
+Account holders and controlling persons should advise the reporting financial institutions of any change in circumstances which affects their tax residency status or causes the information contained in a self-certification to become incorrect.
+Generally, they should provide financial institutions with a suitably updated self-certification form within 30 days of such change in circumstances.

 back to top